-2. After you have installed, you need to make sure you start up virt-manager as root sudo virt-manager
+2. After you have installed, you need to make sure you start up virt-manager as root

 3. Connect to your KVM hypervisor (either on local machine or remote host)

 4. Click the icon in the upper left corner to create a new virtual machine.